top of page

 • Jan 9

-Disorganization isn’t just about cluttered closets.
+Disorganization isn’t just about messy closets.
 It can have serious financial and legal consequences.
-Misplacing important documents like tax records, contracts, or even traffic tickets can result in late fees, legal complications, or missed deadlines.
+Misplacing important documents like tax records, contracts, or even traffic tickets can result in late fees, legal issues, or missed deadlines.
 Keeping essential paperwork organized ensures you can access what you need when you need it, reducing stress and preventing costly mistakes.

 1. Higher Interest on Debt ($100s to $1000s per year)

-Disorganization in managing your finances, such as forgetting due dates, failing to track balances, or not having a structured repayment plan can result in significant interest costs.
-Credit cards, in particular, have some of the highest interest rates, often ranging from 15% to 30% APR.
+Forgetting due dates, failing to track balances, or not having a structured repayment plan can cost you in interest.
+Credit cards, in particular, have some of the highest interest rates, often over 15% APR.
 If you're only making minimum payments because you're not keeping track of your spending, a balance of $5000 at a 20% interest rate could take over 20 years to pay off and cost you an additional $6000 or more in interest alone.

 Mortgage payments, student loans, and car loans can also spiral out of control if bills are missed or left unpaid.
 Late fees, penalties, and higher interest accrual over time can add up, making it harder to get out of debt.
 Missed payments can lower your credit score, leading to higher future borrowing costs on home or car loans, potentially adding tens of thousands of dollars to your lifetime financial burden.